 - Your information on the test admission ticket didn’t match the information on your answer sheet

 - Answer documents came late from a test center

-- There was incomplete or inaccurate test form information
+- You may have submitted incomplete or inaccurate test form information

 - You owe registration fees

-- An irregularity is reported at your testing center
+- An irregularity was reported at your testing center

 Keep an eye out for your scores based on the ACT timeline!